indecseta/Pythagoras-Site/README.md

 # Pythagoras-Site
-A tribute website for Pythagoras
+A tribute website for Pythagoras hosted on Codepen.
+Here is the site: https://codepen.io/indecs/full/Krbyjr/